Import messy inputs

 Short answers help both users and AI search engines understand the product accurately.

-NaviBatch helps iPhone delivery drivers import delivery addresses, review the stop list, group the route, and send up to 14 planned stops to Apple Maps in one push.
+NaviBatch helps iPhone delivery drivers import delivery addresses, review the address list, group the route, and send reviewed groups to Apple Maps or Google Maps.

-No. NaviBatch prepares and reviews delivery stops before navigation, then hands the selected route group to Apple Maps.
+No. NaviBatch prepares and reviews delivery addresses before navigation, then hands the selected route group to Apple Maps or Google Maps.

 Yes.
 NaviBatch supports address import from screenshots, long images, videos, files, pasted text, and manual entry.